scottvieira/Documentation/source/install.md

 ![Screenshot of MySQL Database Setup Advanced](img/install/installDatabaseSetupAdvanced.png)

 Step 8: Setup a regular database user.
-As noted this user will need SELECT, INSERT, UPDATE and DELETE privileges if CORAL does not have these rights.
-When finished adding an user and password click the "Continue Installing" button.
+As noted this user will need SELECT, INSERT, UPDATE and DELETE privileges.
+If the MySQL username you already gave CORAL has permission to create a new user it will create the name and password you provide here.
+Otherwise you will need to provide a username and password that you have manually configured in the database already.
+When finished adding the username and password click the "Continue Installing" button.

 ![Screenshot of Database User Setup](img/install/installDatabaseUserSetup.png)